 Sewing buttons and making buttonholes is easy once you get a little practice under your belt.
 Remember, buttons can serve a function but they can also be decorative.
 Since learning how to use my machine’s button features, I have found new excuses to put buttons on projects.
 And – buttons can be so pretty!

 Head on over to my page and tell me how you store your buttons for a chance to win some buttons from my personal collection!
+Now you know, how to sew a buttonhole!
 Happy sewing!